Apply by 28 March 2024 and you could be eligible for a 5% discount on your tuition fees.

 Intended learning outcomes |

 On successful completion of this module you should be able to: 1.
-Assess the different regimes and processes of failure of cracked bodies and describe the factors controlling them and the boundaries and limits between them.
-2. Explain the principles of Linear Elastic Fracture Mechanics (LEFM) and demonstrate their application to cracks in brittle, ductile and fibre composites through calculation of static failure conditions.
-3. Calculate the limits of applicability of LEFM and apply modified predictive tools such as elastic-plastic fracture mechanics and failure assessment diagrams for calculation of failure.
-4. Appraise fracture mechanics to failure of cracked bodies under cyclic loads and under aggressive chemical environments to evaluate and predict service lives of structures.
-5. Evaluate laboratory fracture mechanics data and critically assess its validity for application to particular engineering situations. |
+Appraise engineered asset failures and its complexities in defining at different levels and scenarios.
+2. Explain the principles of Linear Elastic Fracture Mechanics (LEFM) in structures and demonstrate their application to cracks in brittle, ductile and fibre composites through calculation of static failure conditions.
+3. Apply fracture mechanics to failure of cracked structures under cyclic loads and evaluate and predict service lives of structures.
+4. Assess system and sub-system interdependencies to decide asset failure.
+5. Evaluate asset failures by using failure analysis techniques. |

 Finite Element Analysis